dwkenefick/Misc.-Python/README.md

-# Ghost
+# Misc.
+Python Code
+A mixed bag of python programs, including:
-An (ongoing) effort to solve the game Ghost.
+- An (incomplete) effort to solve the game Ghost.

-Currently needs the libraries:
-- nltk (for words)
+- Messing Around with the Perceptron Algorithm
+- Topic Modeling in the Iliad